 Browse F.A.Q.
 Topics

 When are you guys around?There is D staff on premises 24 hours a day, 365 days a year.
-D Pet Hotels is open for business from 7am - 7pm Monday-Sunday.
+D Pet Hotels is open for business from 7am - 7pm Monday-Friday, 9am - 5pm Saturday and Sunday.

 HEALTH INFORMATION AND WHAT IS CANINE INFLUENZA?